Dr Nick Preston

 Profile

-I am a postdoctoral researcher with a background in adult and paediatric physiotherapy (Neuro-Development, Musculoskeletal, Orthopaedics, Neurological Wards and Respiratory Care (ICU, Cardiac ICU, Neonatal Intensive Care and Surgery) and in the community (schools, homes and clinics)).
+I am the Centre Manager of the Cancer Research UK Radiation Research Centre of Excellence Leeds (RadNet Leeds) and a postdoctoral researcher with a background in adult and paediatric physiotherapy (Neuro-Development, Musculoskeletal, Orthopaedics, Neurological Wards and Respiratory Care (ICU, Cardiac ICU, Neonatal Intensive Care and Surgery) and in the community (schools, homes and clinics)).
+I lecture medical students in the Management of Tendinopathy, and I am a tutor to medical students in the ENQUIRE 2 programme (statistics and research methodology).

 The ChARM front cover